-IN REGARD to the authorization and issuance of the "City of Seguin, Texas General Obligation Refunding Bonds, Series 2023" (the Bonds), dated April 15, 2023, in the aggregate principal amount of \$,, we have reviewed the legality and validity of the issuance thereof by the City Council of the City of Seguin, Texas (the Issuer).
-The Bonds are issuable in fully registered form only, in denominations of \$5,000 or any integral multiple thereof (within a Stated Maturity).
-The Bonds have Stated Maturities of September 1 in each of the years 20 through 20, unless redeemed prior to Stated Maturity in accordance with the terms stated on the face of the Bonds.
-Interest on the Bonds accrues from the dates, at the rates, in the manner, and is payable on the dates, all as provided in the ordinance (the Ordinance) authorizing the issuance of the Bonds.
+IN REGARD to the authorization and issuance of the "City of Seguin, Texas Combination Tax and Limited Pledge Revenue Certificates of Obligation, Series 2024" (the Certificates), dated March 15, 2024 in the aggregate principal amount of \$,, we have reviewed the legality and validity of the issuance thereof by the City Council of the City of Seguin, Texas (the Issuer).
+The Certificates are issuable in fully registered form only in denominations of \$5,000 or any integral multiple thereof (within a Stated Maturity).
+The Certificates have Stated Maturities of September 1 in each of the years 20 through 20, unless redeemed prior to Stated Maturity in accordance with the terms stated on the face of the Certificates.
+Interest on the Certificates accrues from the dates, at the rates, in the manner, and is payable on the dates as provided in the ordinance (the Ordinance) authorizing the issuance of the Certificates.
 Capitalized terms used herein without definition shall have the meanings ascribed thereto in the Ordinance.

-WE HAVE SERVED AS BOND COUNSEL for the Issuer solely to pass upon the legality and validity of the issuance of the Bonds under the laws of the State of Texas, the defeasance and discharge of the Issuer's obligations being refunded by the Bonds, and with respect to the exclusion of the interest on the Bonds from the gross income of the owners thereof for federal income tax purposes and for no other purpose.
-We have not been requested to investigate or verify, and have not independently investigated or verified, any records, data, or other material relating to the financial condition or capabilities of the Issuer.
-We have not assumed any responsibility with respect to the financial condition or capabilities of the Issuer or the disclosure thereof in connection with the sale of the Bonds.
-We express no opinion and make no comment with respect to the sufficiency of the security for or the marketability of the Bonds.
-Our role in connection with the Issuer's Official Statement prepared for use in connection with the sale of the Bonds has been limited as described therein.
+WE HAVE SERVED AS BOND COUNSEL for the Issuer solely to pass upon the legality and validity of the issuance of the Certificates under the laws of the State of Texas and with respect to the exclusion of the interest on the Certificates from the gross income of the owners thereof for federal income tax purposes and for no other purpose.
+We have not been requested to investigate or verify, and have not independently investigated or verified, any records, data, or other material relating to the financial condition or capabilities of the Issuer or the Issuer's combined utility system and have not assumed any responsibility with respect to the financial condition or capabilities of the Issuer or the disclosure thereof in connection with the sale of the Certificates.
+We express no opinion and make no comment with respect to the sufficiency of the security for or the marketability of the Certificates.
+Our role in connection with the Issuer's Official Statement prepared for use in connection with the sale of the Certificates has been limited as described therein.

-WE HAVE EXAMINED the applicable and pertinent laws of the State of Texas and the United States of America.
-In rendering the opinions herein we rely upon (1) original or certified copies of the proceedings of the City Council of the Issuer in connection with the issuance of the Bonds, including the Ordinance, the Escrow Deposit Letter (the Escrow Agreement) between the Issuer and Zions Bancorporation, National Association, Houston, Texas (the Escrow Agent), and the certification (the Sufficiency Certificate) by SAMCO Capital Markets, Inc., as Financial Advisor to the Issuer, concerning the sufficiency of the cash and investments deposited with the Escrow Agent pursuant to the Escrow Agreement; (2) customary certifications and opinions of officials of the Issuer; (3) certificates executed by officers of the Issuer relating to the expected use and investment of proceeds of the Bonds and certain other funds of the Issuer, and to certain other facts solely within the knowledge and control of the Issuer; and (4) such other documentation, including an examination of the Bonds executed and delivered initially by the Issuer, and such matters of law as we deem relevant to the matters discussed below.
+WE HAVE EXAMINED, the applicable and pertinent laws of the State of Texas and the United States of America.
+In rendering the opinions herein we rely upon (1) original or certified copies of the proceedings of the City Council of the Issuer in connection with the issuance of the Certificates, including the Ordinance; (2) customary certifications and opinions of officials of the Issuer; (3) certificates executed by officers of the Issuer relating to the expected use and investment of proceeds of the Certificates and certain other funds of the Issuer and to certain other facts solely within the knowledge and control of the Issuer; and (4) such other documentation, including an examination of the Certificate executed and delivered initially by the Issuer and such matters of law as we deem relevant to the matters discussed below.
 In such examination, we have assumed the authenticity of all documents submitted to us as originals, the conformity to original copies of all documents submitted to us as certified copies, and the accuracy of the statements and information contained in such certificates.
 We express no opinion concerning any effect on the following opinions which may result from changes in law effected after the date hereof.